suzicurran/suzicurran/README.md

 # 👋 I'm Suzi Curran

+> :warning: :airplane: I'm currently AFK on a 3-month long sabbatical trip across Japan.
+If you're interested in photos as much as PRs, see [my Instagram](https://instagram.com/suzicurran).

 I'm a creative and practical developer living in Boston, MA.
-I'm currently working for Wayfair as a senior software engineer, building highly scalable and performant services to support a catalog of millions of products.
-Sometimes I [write](https://www.aboutwayfair.com/suzi-curran) about my work!
+Until Fall 2023, I was working with Wayfair as a senior software engineer and building highly scalable and performant services to support a catalog of millions of products.
+You can [read](https://www.aboutwayfair.com/suzi-curran) more about my work.

 I greatly enjoy open source development and I maintain several C# projects in enterprise use:
 - :a: [AeroSharp](https://github.com/wayfair-incubator/AeroSharp), which provides features like serialization and compression on top of the .NET Aerospike client